makerbot/conveyor/doc/MBI-RFC-03-Thing_File_Format-DRAFT.md

 * A `.thing` MAY contain other files (unspecified).
 * Any name in `.thing` which MAY point to a JSON file of settings or details, MUST be interpreted as a text string if the file name does not resolve.

+NB: Because of time constraints on supporting the .thing format there is currently a UNIFIED_MESH_HACK entry in some .thing files.
+This allows toolpathing engines that don't support the full layout capabilities of the .thing format to print the pre-laid-out UNIFIED_MESH_HACK.stl.

 ### 4.1 Example `manifest.json`
     { "namespace": "http://spec.makerbot.com/ns/thing.0.1.1.1"
     , "objects":